 This ancient Beaujeu property was built in the 10th, 12th, 14th 17th and 19th centuries and is still lived in today, by the same family since 1566!
-The owners will take you around and give you a taste of their wines.
 Don’t miss the extraordinary view.

 Jutting out from a rocky spur, this castle offers stunning views over the Saône valley, all the way to the Alps.
 It was built on a site that's been inhabited since the Neolithic.
 Once the property of the Lords of Beaujeu and the Bourbon, it's listed on the French Supplementary Inventory of Historical Monuments.